vaksaaa/Mishka-catching-gifts-GAME-/README.md

 # Mishka-catching-gifts-GAME-
-A game featuring a fat black cat whose presents have been stolen!
-Now he’s being tormented by a CAT ON A CANNON.
-What on earth is happening?!
-Dodge a barrage of bombs and catch medkits to survive!
+What do you get when you steal a fat cat’s presents and give a cannon to his rival?
+PURE MAYHEM!
+Navigate through a storm of bombs and survival kits as you try to endure the most bizarre feline feud ever.
+It’s fast, it’s loud, and it’s raining medkits!

 🐱 Fat Cat vs. Cannon Cat 🐱
 🛠 Technical Info